How Tight Should Climbing Shoes Be?

-Here we’re looking to optimize performance over comfort for those short bursts of try-hard.
-While your shoes shouldn’t be leaving you in tears, a bit of discomfort is OK as you’ll most likely be taking them off after every couple of attempts.
+As you are only on the wall for relatively short periods of time when bouldering or sport climbing, many climbers look to prioritize performance over comfort.
+While your shoes should never leave you in pain, a bit of discomfort is OK as you’ll most likely be taking them off after every couple of burns.

 If you’ll be bringing the shoes out to the alpine, you might even consider sizing them big enough so that you can wear socks.

 If you’re a crack climbing fiend, consider the unique pressure points jamming can create.
-An aggressively fitted, downturned shoe can not only cause extreme pain when jamming, they also simply won’t be all that effective.
+An aggressively fitted, downturned shoes will not only cause extreme pain when jamming, but it also simply won’t be effective for jamming into the crack.

-Similar to the all-around shoe, a trad shoe should provide a supportive platform to stand on, but also a bit of room to move around in when torqueing the foot.
-This means toes should be touching the end of the shoe, but the there shouldn’t be much curling.
+Similar to the all-around shoe, a trad shoe should provide a flatter, supportive platform to stand on, and have a bit of room to move around when torquing the foot.
+This means toes should be touching the end of the shoe, but they shouldn’t be overly curled.